kodemeister/asm584/README.md

    ```
    /*
     * Author: John Doe
-    * Description: Calculate the maximum of two 16-bit unsigned integers.
+    * Description: Calculate the maximum of two 16-bit unsigned integers
     */
    ```

 2. **Single-line comment** that starts with `//`.
 Any text between `//` and the end of the line is ignored by the assembler and not saved to `.x584` file.
 Like multi-line comments, you can place single-line comments anywhere in the source code.
-Use them to explain or document sections of code, for example:
+Use them to explain sections of code, for example:

    ```
        // Generate a bitmask 1000...000 for the sign bit